KnK has a terrible cast of side-characters

 That was precisely what Araya sought, so he succeeded, yes.

-Moreover, this argument can be turned back on Touko herself: Alaya is a dollar store version of Araya.
-Alaya is the chaotic, irrational mass embodying humanity’s collective will to survive, whereas Araya represents the coherent, powerful, ideal variation: a conscious entity embodying humanity’s pure potential to create meaning where none exists, much like Stillness allows him to create entire worlds from nothing.
+Alaya is the chaotic, irrational mass embodying humanity's collective will to survive.
+Araya, by contrast, represents the conscious, coherent, and idealized version of that same impulse: a single being deliberately creating meaning where none exists, much like his Stillness allows him to create entire worlds from nothing.

 Though she had disdain for him, she did not hate this Magus, who had become more of a concept.
 If she had made one wrong step.
 No, if she had not made a wrong step she surely would have ended up like this too.
 Neither a human nor a living being, but merely the embodiment of a theory resulting in a phenomenon.
 Now that she thought that, it was sad.